JannikKmnn/gewaechshaus/README.md

     <img src="images/desktop_greenhouse.jpg" alt="Desktop in greenhouse" width="300"/>
 </p>

-The box at the top left position is the "house" of the rasperry and the 16x2 lcd display.
+The box at the top left position is the "house" of the rasperry and the 16x2 lcd display, which displays all the measurements successively in every measure cycle.
 Inside, a breadboard and a bunch of jumper cables ensure a stable connection between the sensors and the pi, which measures on different GPIO pins asynchronously.

 <p align="center">
     <img src="images/inside_box.jpg" alt="Inside box" width="300"/>